xn-coder/Tic-Tac-Toe/README.md

 ## Contact

-For any inquiries or suggestions, please contact the project team at tic-tac-toe@example.com.
+For any inquiries or suggestions, please contact the project team at Issues section.

 Feel free to visit our [GitHub repository](https://github.com/XNCoders/Tic-Tac-Toe.git) to explore the source code and contribute to the project.